julianschiavo/SimplePresence/CONTRIBUTING.md

 ## **Do you have questions about the source code?**

-* Ask any question about how to use EasyRPC in the [Discord chat](https://discord.gg/MpnbrX7).
+* Ask any question about how to use SimplePresence in the [Discord chat](https://discord.gg/MpnbrX7).

 ## **Do you need support?**